tmay/lol_charger_android_accessory/README.md

 These kits were put together to build a simple accessory that I could use in a presentation.
 The lolcharger connects to your Anroid device and provides enough current to charge the battery, but also hosts a lolshield ( lots of leds ) to display strings sent from the phone.
-The Batteries charge percentage is also updated whenever the value changes.
+The Battery's charge percentage is also updated whenever the value changes.

 This is all a work in progress.